KrishnaMehta123/Suggestedits/docs/Getting Started/schema/nested-objects/copy-1.md

 ### Can I use Nested Objects in SDK, CSV, or SFTP uploads?

 [UPDATED]
-Nested Objects are supported through the REST API and will now also be supported through SDK ingestion.
+Nested Objects are supported through the REST API and SDK ingestion.
 CSV and SFTP uploads do not support nested ingestion.

 ### Can I query deeply nested fields in segmentation?